MaxAtslega/MaxAtslega/README.md

 </p>

 ## Glad to see you here!
 I am a student from Germany.
 Since I was 11 years old, I have been interested in programming and technology.
-In addition to computer science and software engineering, my hobbies include going to the gym, cycling, walking with my dog and travelling.
+In addition to computer science and software engineering, my hobbies include going to the gym, reading, cycling, walking with my dog and travelling.

 <br>